 Interested in more information on wound packing?
 You can watch a sample video demonstrating 4-different ways.

 Interested in learning how to stop massive hemorrhage and be an immediate responder in an emergency?
-Consider taking our online Tactical Casualty Care courses.
+Try our online courses, or get started with a sample of the material in the preview course

 1 Havoc Journal“, Your Tactical Tampon is Useless for Life-Threatening Hemorrhage.”
 Andrew Fisher, January 15, 2019.